-For one of the most scenic things to do with kids in NYC, take in the city’s most famous landmarks, like the Statue of Liberty, the Empire State Building, and Yankee Stadium, on a relaxing cruise with a comfortable outdoor deck offering incredible views of the skyline.
-Five cruises ranging from 45 minutes to 2.5 hours—depending on how much time you have and how patient your kiddos are—give an entertaining and informative glimpse into New York’s remarkable history while also presenting a ton of great Instagram ops.
-Ticket prices start at $33 per person.
+Hop aboard this relaxing cruise with a comfortable outdoor deck offering incredible skyline views—an iconic and scenic and a great way to take in the city’s most famous landmarks, like the Statue of Liberty, the Empire State Building, and Yankee Stadium.
+Five cruises range from 45 minutes to 2.5 hours—depending on how much time you have and how patient your kiddos are—give an entertaining and informative glimpse into New York’s remarkable history while also presenting a ton of great Instagram moments.
+Ticket prices start at $27 per person.

 Cruises depart from Pier 83, West 42nd Street in Midtown, or Slip 6, Battery Park in Downtown.

 Dylan’s Candy Bar

 Candy, candy, and more candy—this confectionery emporium is a real-life Willy Wonka factory with over 7,000 sweet treats.
 Mouthwatering installations like a lollipop tree and massive candy cane columns will entice every child and child at heart.
 Kids will love filling their baskets with the bulk candy offerings along the wall, featuring yummy retro treats like malt balls and over 50 fruity gummies (gummy legos, anyone?).

 20 Hudson Yards, 4th Floor, New York, NY 10001

 National Museum of Mathematics